TEN (TV station): History

 Ten commenced broadcasting on 5 April 1965 after United Telecasters was granted a Sydney commercial broadcasting licence.
 Shareholders in United Telecasters included Amalgamated Wireless, Colonial Sugar Refining and Email with 14% each, Bank of New South Wales with 7.5% and the NRMA with 2.5%.

 TEN often lagged in the ratings behind the more established commercial channels TCN (Nine) and ATN (Seven) who had dominated viewing habits in Sydney for eight years.
 The turning point came in 1972 with the premiere of the raunchy soap opera series Number 96 which immediately lifted TEN's overall profile and helped raise the ailing network to No. 1 position by 1973.

 TEN launched Australia's first metropolitan nightly one-hour news bulletin in 1975, while NBN-3 in Newcastle was first to air a one-hour news service in Australia in 1972.
 In 1978, Katrina Lee became only the third female TV newsreader on Australian TV – the first being Melody Iliffe on QTQ-9.
-The current anchor for the 10 News First 5pm Sydney news bulletin on weeknights is Sandra Sully.
+The current anchor for the 10 News 5pm Sydney news bulletin on weeknights is Sandra Sully.

 TEN commenced digital television transmission on 1 January 2001, broadcasting on VHF Channel 11 while maintaining analogue transmission on VHF Channel 10.

-The analogue signal for TEN was shut off at 9.00am AEDST, Tuesday, 3 December 2013.
+The analogue signal for TEN was shut off on 3 December 2013.

-Since 2021, the Pyrmont premises also houses office facilities for Network 10 sister channels MTV and Nick.
+Since 2021, the Pyrmont premises also houses office facilities for Network 10 sister channels MTV and Nickelodeon.